 Do you have a lunchroom or cafe space for our group to eat?

 The Queens Museum does not have lunchroom facilities available for groups.
-We do have a small cafe space with a capacity up to 10 visitors, open for use Monday-Friday from 11am-4:00pm and Saturday-Sunday from 12:00pm-4:00pm.
-Snack and beverage vending machines are provided for refreshment along with Farmer’s Fridge.
+We do have a small cafe space with limited capacity, open for use Wednesday-Friday from 12pm-5:00pm and Saturday-Sunday from 11:00am-5:00pm.
+Snack and beverage vending machines are also provided for refreshment.

 The Museum Shop also carries an assortment of treats from locally sourced vendors.
 We also encourage you to enjoy lunch in Flushing Meadows–Corona Park, just outside the museum entrance.